saisagarpatnaik/SchoolProject/README.md

-# YThis is school project with classes, student details, wuth SQL configuration pot no. 8080
+# This is school project with classes, student details, wuth SQL configuration pot no. 8080